What Happened: eBay's Active Content Ban

 Step-by-Step: Adding Video to Your eBay Listing

 The same method works for audio clips.
-If you sell vinyl records, instruments, or anything where sound matters, you can embed an audio player thumbnail the same way.
+If you sell vinyl records, instruments, or anything where sound matters, you can embed an audio player thumbnail the same way โ giving buyers information they simply cannot get from photos alone.
+For tips on making the most of your product video once it is embedded, see Product Video Tips for eBay Sellers in 2026.

 Why This Method Is Better Than YouTube

 With eCommercePlayer, there are no ads, no suggested videos, and no third-party branding.
 Your buyer sees your product and nothing else.
-Plus, you get play count analytics so you can track which listings get the most video views.
+Plus, you get play count analytics so you can track which listings get the most video views โ a useful signal for understanding which products need better media.
+For a full comparison, see eCommercePlayer vs YouTube for product listings.

 Related Articles